Aerial perspective of MK settlements in relation to Qasr el-Sagha Temple: HERE.

 Osirion with enclosure wall:

-What is interesting to me is that the use of polygonal masonry is not found inside any of the Giza pyramids or mastabas or at anytime before Giza.
-If Khafre were responsible for cladding the Valley Temple and making the interior temple, the apparent "originator" of the use of this style of architecture in Egypt, then why is not used anywhere else at Giza other than the G3 casing stones during or after the fact?
-One doesn't just make up this kind of architecture one day let alone completely master it with no precedent as seen in the Valley Temple meaning it had to have been the product of a period of long development, yet in Egypt prior to its use at Giza there is none let alone directly after.
+What is interesting to me is that the use of polygonal masonry is not found inside any of the Giza pyramids or in any pyramid before or after.
+If Khafre were responsible for cladding the Valley Temple and making the interior temple, the apparent "originator" of the use of this style of architecture in Egypt, then why is not used anywhere else at Giza other than the G3 casing stones and just a few mastabas during or after the fact?
+One doesn't just make up this kind of architecture one day let alone completely master it with no precedent as seen in the Valley Temple meaning it had to have been the product of a period of long development, yet in Egypt prior to its use at Giza there is none and let alone directly after.
+UPDATE:Bent Pyramid Valley Temple also used polygonal masonry]

 The pharaoh after Menkaure, Shepseskaf, though he supposedly tried to help finish Menkaure's pyramid, i.e. the casing stones meaning he would have been well versed in the technology, did not build a pyramid but rather a typical old school mastaba and not even at Giza, but Saqqara, in which we see none of this amazing new stoneworking technology: